 - You aren’t working to maintain lean muscle.
 Our body naturally begins to lose about 1 percent of lean muscle mass around age 30.
 Not actively working to maintain that strength can result in lean muscle mass loss.

 Double whammy: lean muscle is our calorie burner, so the more you lose, the less energy your body needs, making it harder to maintain ideal body weight.

-Just How Much Do We Need?
+Just How Much Protein Do You Need?